Edualvesilva/cinephiles-choice/README.md

 Install the **ES 7+ React/Redux/GraphQL/React-Native snippets** extension in VSCode to ease the use of programming components in this project.

+## Branch 09

+`AsyncStorage` is a lib maintained by the Expo team that allows store data **offline** in format of `string` on the user's device. it's a lib similar to the API web `localStorage` used in WebSites.

 ## Branch 08

 - We created the Details screen and added it to the Stack navigator in App.js.